egwe956/Full-Stack-Java-CRUD-2022/README.md

 User - can only create, read, update - but not delete

-Application has also went through i18n, it is switchable between English (Generic En) and Chinese (ZH).
+Application has also went through i18n, it is switchable between English (Generic En) and Simplified Chinese (ZH).

 Database Schema Details